 I'm Sara

-I'm an Oakland lifestyle photographer specializing in capturing authentic newborn and family moments.
-With 15 years in early childhood special education and as a parent, I bring a unique perspective to photography, creating relaxed and meaningful sessions.
+I'm an Oakland lifestyle photographer specializing in authentic newborn and family photography.
+With 15 years in early childhood special education, I bring a patient, relationship-based approach to every session.

 TOp categories